IncentivHQ/docs/docs/GetStarted/IncentivRegistration.md

 title: "Incentiv Registration"
 ---

-## Step 1: Select Your Web3 Journey!
+## Step 1: Select Your Web3 Journey

 Choose how you’d like to proceed: